 Furthermore, the Regulator has formulated a long term Tariff Strategy (the 'Strategy') which is based on a 'use and benefit' approach to cost allocation.
-The Strategy depends on the adapted Revenue Requirement (RR) approach to allocate costs to specific user groups.
-Tariffs from 2017/18 onwards will be adjusted in accordance with the consulted and adopted Tariff Strategy.
+The Strategy (updated in 2019/20) depends on the adapted Revenue Requirement (RR) approach to allocate costs to specific user groups.
+Tariffs from 2017/18 onwards were adjusted in accordance with the consulted and adopted Tariff Strategy.
 The Act, its Regulations, and the Directives constitute the South African Ports' Economic Regulatory Framework which, amongst other instruments, allows for a transparent tariff setting process.